India: Chhattisgarh conducts survey to map Maoist presence | DW | 13.08.2021

 Also, it would allow the police to reassess and reallocate resources, he added.

-"We would know better if our police personnel could handle the situation or the District Reserve Guard would need to be pressed into service."
+"We would know better if our police personnel could handle the situation or the District Reserve Guard would need to be pressed into service," he said.

 The District Reserve Guard is the state's main counter-Maoist force.
 Others like the state's police Special Task Force and the central paramilitary's counter-Maoist forces also operate against the insurgents.